htoooth/mini-connect/README.md

 The `opts` object has three functions: `finalHandler(ctx, req, res)`, `dispatch(dispatchCtx, route, req)` and `dispatchContext()`.
 The `finalHandle` function must be return a function `function(err){...}`.
 The returned function is the last function in connect2 middleware.
 It can handle error.
 The `dispatch` function return a `Boolean` value. if it return `true`, call this middleware 's `handle` or `fn`, else skip.
 The `dispatchContext` function return a object what pass to `dispatch` function as first parameter.
 You can give some status in it. you can find whole declare in `test\server.js`.
-These are some code:
+The `defaultRoute` function set route initial value.
+The app's default route is `empty string` `''`.
+You can change it to `/` or anything you want.
+Hare are some code:

 ```js
 var app = connect({